somacdivad/easy-ga-reporting/README.md

-# Easy Google Analytics Reporting API for Python

-We're just now getting off our feet.
-Check back in a couple of weeks for more information!
+# EasyGAR

+> Request a Google Analytics report.
+Get a Pandas `DataFrame`.

+Stop messing with Google's difficult-to-use Python client for the Google Analytics Reporting API.

+## Installation